 This unnerving discomfort by Searle is due to his theoretical leanings, especially his conception of intentionality as purposeful and willful action.
-Nonetheless, as we are about to see, Dreyfus is seeking to disclose the background of the foreground with his emphasis on nontheoretical, absorbed coping.
-The source undergirding Searle's assumption that propositional knowledge is all there is to take into account is the bugbear of the intransigent metaphysics postulating, without phenomenological evidence, that our rendering of the world somewhat embellishes a previous abstract stance devoid of meaning.
-Is it accurate to claim that we provide ourselves with representations of the world which remain stored up inside and with regard to which-as

-Heidegger asserts-"the question of how they 'agree' with reality can occasionally arise [?]"
+In contrast, Dreyfus attempts to disclose the background of the foreground with his emphasis on nontheoretical, absorbed coping.
+The source undergirding Searle's assumption that propositional knowledge is all there is to take into account is the bugbear of the intransigent metaphysics that postulates, without phenomenological evidence, that our rendering of the world somewhat embellishes a previous abstract stance devoid of meaning.
+However, is it accurate to claim that we provide ourselves with representations of the world which remain stored up inside and with regard to which-as Heidegger asserts-"the question of how they 'agree' with reality can occasionally arise [?]"
 (SZ, 62).